-The expert's conditions of independence must be consistent with the indications provided by Consob for market disclosure of the transactions (22).
+The expert's conditions of independence must be described in the resolution proposal and must be consistent with the indications provided by Consob for market disclosure of the transactions (19).

 For the Services requested from independent experts by the Committee, a maximum expenditure limit is set for each transaction, equal to 0.05% - 0.5% of the value of the transaction, based on the complexity and size of the transaction.